mzang20/TFT-Stat-Tool/README.md

 Website: https://mzang20.github.io/TFT-Stat-Tool/

+TFT Stat Tool is a web-based analytics platform designed to help Teamfight Tactics players improve through personalized, data-driven insights not available on popular meta websites.
+By entering their Riot ID, users can fetch and analyze their recent match history, enabling trend identification over time based on their own gameplay.

+The platform computes and visualizes key statistics such as top-performing traits, items, and units based on frequency and placement performance (Top 4 vs Bottom 4).
+These insights help players identify strengths, weaknesses, and actionable areas for improvement.

+Currently in development is an interactive board that allows users to build team comps and receive feedback based on historical performance data.
+The backend will leverage machine learning techniques including Apriori association mining and deep learning models to suggest high-performing combinations and predict future outcomes.

-Enter in example if unfamiliar with tool.
-May take a while due to using free Render backend which winds down after no use.
+~~Enter in the example player if unfamiliar with tool.
+May take a while due to using free Render backend which winds down after no use.~~

 DOES NOT WORK AFTER ONE DAY DUE TO RIOT API KEY LIMITATIONS.
 CURRENTLY APPLIED FOR PERSONAL API KEY SO EXAMPLE IS SHOWN BELOW.